keithalewis/math/linalg.md

 also vectors.

 A linear transformation is a function between vector spaces that preserves the vector space structure.
-They are completely classified up to _similarity_ by their _eigenvalues_ and the _multiplicity_ of each eigenvalue for finite dimensional vector spaces.
+They are completely classified up to _similarity_ for finite dimensional vector spaces by their _eigenvalues_ and the _multiplicity_ of each eigenvalue

 <!--
 Linear transformations from a finite dimensional vector space to